Nour-Elrouby/Employee-Attrition-Prediction/README.md

 ![Correlation heatmap](assets/correlation-heatmap.png)

 > Correlation describes association, not causation.
 It should be used to understand
-> feature structure and redundancy—not as evidence that one employee characteristic
+> feature structure and redundancy not as evidence that one employee characteristic
 > causes attrition.

 ## Model comparison